siyangsun/courtyard/content/_index.md

 All roads lead back to here in some way; feel free to explore and loot the knowledge as you desire.

 ## What is this place for?
 I've been taking scattered notes in [obsidian](https://obsidian.md/) for quite some time now and exploring the power of bidirectional links to discover unanticipated connections between ideas.
 Many of these ideas I collected ended up collecting dust.
-I figured I would [open up the garage door](working%20with%20the%20garage%20door%20open.md) and let some of that dust blow away.
+I figured I would [[working with the garage door open]] and let some of that dust blow away.

 ## How do you navigate this site?
 I've found the best way to navigate a digital garden is just how you'd navigate a "real" garden - by wandering from room to room based on what seems interesting.
 This can be done by clicking on any of the internal links throughout each page.
 There's also a map of the full layout of connected links at the bottom.
 A benefit of digitization is that you can also directly search for pages or keywords at the top.
 There are also tags that you can search.